Laciface/AskMate/README.md

 ## How to run the project

 in terminal:
-    - The page is linked from the front page
-    - There is a form on the registration page when a request is issued with `GET` method
-    - The form asks for `email address`, `

     - git clone  https://github.com/Laciface/AskMate.git
     - set up database, run schema.sql
     - php -S localhost:8000